 - Finally add in the peas and corn and cook just until the veggies are warm, roughly 2 minutes).

 Assembling the pie

-- Bake in the oven at 400 for 20 minutes, you can turn the heat up for the last 2 minutes to get a nice crispy top.
+- Bake for 20 minutes, you can turn the heat up for the last 2 minutes to get a nice crispy top.